Frizouy/Crunchycord/HOW TO INSTALL.md

 Optionally, you can set crunchycord to run on startup.
 To do that, run `autostart.bat` and follow the instructions

 ## Install chrome extension
-### The extension file is in the `packed-files` folder.
-Go to your extensions page (chrome://extensions/) and drag & drop the `crunchycord.crx` file onto it, chrome should ask if you would like to install the extension.
+Go to your extensions page (chrome://extensions/) and enable Developer Mode.
+Click "LOAD UNPACKED" and select the root of the crunchycord folder.
+Select "Ok" and you now have the extension installed.